Croatan: European colonization

 It is known that the arrival of English Settlers upset some pre-existing tribal relationships.
-The Algonquian people advocated cooperation while others (the Yamasee, Cherokee and Chickasaw, for example) resisted.
+The Algonquian people advocated cooperation, while others (the Yamasee, Cherokee and Chickasaw, for example) resisted this approach.
 Later, this conflict between tribes and settlers would lead to the Yamasee War.
 Tribes that maintained mutually beneficial contact with the settlers gained power through their access to and control of European trade goods.
 While the English may have held great military superiority over the Carolina Algonquians, the Native Americans' control over food and natural resources was a much more decisive factor in the conflict with early settlers.
-Despite the varying relationships among tribes, the Roanoke and Croatan were believed to have been on very good terms with English Settlers of the Roanoke Colony.
-Wanchese, the last leader of the Roanoke, accompanied the English on a trip to England.
+Despite the varying relationships among tribes, the Roanoke and Croatan were believed to have been on good terms with English colonists of the Roanoke Colony.
+Wanchese, the last leader of the Roanoke, accompanied the English on a trip to England, although he was distrustful of the English.
+In 1586, Wanchese finally severed his former good relations with the English, leaving Chief Manteo as the colonists' sole native ally.

 The Lost Colony

 Some of the survivors of the Lost Colony of Roanoke may have joined the Croatan.
 Governor White finally reached Roanoke Island on August 18, 1590, three years after he had last seen them there, but he found his colony had been long deserted.
 The buildings had collapsed and "the houses [were] taken down."
 The few clues about the colonists' whereabouts included the letters "CROATOAN" carved into a tree.
 Croatoan was the name of a nearby island (likely modern-day Hatteras Island) in addition to the local tribe of Native Americans.
 Roanoke Island was not originally the planned location for the colony and the idea of moving elsewhere had been discussed.
 Before the Governor's departure, he and the colonists had agreed that a message would be carved into a tree if they had moved and would include an image of a Maltese Cross if the decision was made by force.
 White found no such cross and was hopeful that his family was still alive.

-The Croatan, like other Carolina Algonquians, suffered from epidemics of infectious disease such as smallpox in 1598.
-These greatly reduced the tribe's numbers and left them subject to colonial pressure.
-They are believed to have become extinct as a tribe by the early seventeenth century.